mridula-techwriter/resume/pages/credentials.md

 # Credentials

 Here you'll get to know all the tools I have worked with, all the professional certifications I have acquired, and all the applications I have used during my career.
 Some of the apps are outdated and some I may not have used in a long time.
-However, the bottom line is that I find it fairly easy
+I have a keen interest in learning new tools hence I can start contributing to the team within a short span of time.

 ## Applications Used
 * Walk Me (DAP)